Near-linear constructions of exact unitary 2-designs: Pauli mixing implies a unitary 2-design

 \begin{defn} The \textit{Pauli group} $\cP_n$ consists of all operators of the form $i^k X^a Z^b$, where $k \in \{0,1,2,3\}$ and $a, b \in \{0,1\}^n$.
 Let $\cQ_n = \cP_n/\{\pm 1,\pm i\}$, the quotient group that results from disregarding global phases in $\cP_n$ (each element of $\cQ_n$ can be represented as $P_{a,b} = X^a Z^b$).
 We call $P_{0,0} = I$ the trivial Pauli. \end{defn} Let $H = \frac{1}{\sqrt{2}}\bigl(\begin{smallmatrix} 1 & \ 1\\ 1 & -1 \end{smallmatrix}\bigr)$ (the $2{\times}2$ Hadamard matrix), $S = \bigl(\begin{smallmatrix} 1 & 0\\ 0 & i \end{smallmatrix}\bigr)$ (the phase gate), and

 \begin{defn} The \textit{Clifford group} $\cC_n$ is the set of all unitary matrices that permute the elements of $\cP_n$ (and thus $\cQ_n$) under conjugation. \end{defn}

 The Clifford group $\cC_n$ contains the $H$, CNOT, and $S$ gates, and they form a generating set \cite{Gottesman98}.
-Since the conjugation of $P\in\cP_n$ by some $U\in \cC_n$ is a permutation of elements in $\cP_n$, this induces a permutation $\pi_U$ on~$\cQ_n$.
+Conjugating the elements in $\cP_n$ by some $U\in \cC_n$ gives a permutation on $\cP_n$; this also induces a permutation $\pi_U$ on~$\cQ_n$.

 \begin{defn} Consider an ensemble $\cE = \set{p_i,U_i}_{i=1}^k$ of unitary matrices $U_1, U_2, \cdots, U_k$ in the Clifford group $\cC_n$.
 We say that $\cE$ is {\em Pauli mixing}, if for all $P \in \cQ_n$ such that $P \neq I$, the distribution $\set{p_i, \pi_{U_i}(P)}$ is uniform over $\cQ_n \backslash \set{I}$. \end{defn}